cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/setting-up-custom-livelogs.md

 ## Overview

+{% if include.product != 'maestro' %}
 Live Logs is Cloud 66's real-time logging interface.
 It allows you to monitor your app via the Cloud 66 Dashboard.
 You can set up custom Live Logs via your [Manifest file](/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html#custom-livelog-files).
+{% endif %}
+{% if include.product == 'maestro' %}
+Live Logs is Maestro's real-time logging interface.
+It allows you to monitor your app via the Cloud 66 Dashboard.
+You can set up custom Live Logs via your [Manifest file](/{{page.collection}}/how-to-guides/build-and-config/building-a-manifest-file.html#custom-livelog-files).
+{% endif %}

 ## Defining custom Live Logs